SWTOR-Slicers/Slicers-GUI/README.md

 # Slicers-GUI

 The Slicers GUI is a datamining tool built on electronJS for Star Wars: The Old Republic (SWTOR).
-This tool is a part of the SWTOR Slicers, and is a complex
+This tool is a part of the SWTOR Slicers, and contains many Quality of Life improvements over existing tools, and adds new functions to expidite the extraction, modding, and datamining processes.

 ### Building yourself